-Ferry service is scheduled and pretty reliable from St Thomas to Tortola daily.
-The ferry ride is 45 to 90 minutes depending on boat, destination and route.
+Ferry service is scheduled and pretty reliable from St Thomas to Tortola every day.
+The ferry ride is 45 to 90 minutes depending on the boat, destination and route.

 St Thomas ferry terminals are located downtown in Charlotte Amalie and further east at Red Hook.
 Ferry companies include Fast Ferry, Smith’s Ferry, Native Sun and Ocean Dreams.

-In addition, once you get your ferry tickets and check in your bags, go upstairs to the Petite Pump Room for a tasty burger, chicken sandwich or Conch Fritters and maybe your first rum punch or Mike’s famous Pain Killer of the vacation.
-Cold beer, good service and a beautiful view of the harbor are yours as you wait for your ferry.
+At the main terminal in Charlotte Amalie , once you get your ferry tickets and check in your bags, go upstairs to the Petite Pump Room for a tasty burger, chicken sandwich or Conch Fritters and maybe your first rum punch of the vacation.
+Good service and a beautiful view of the harbor are yours, as you wait for your ferry.

-Be aware that the sea plane airline Seaborne is located next door to the Charlotte Amalie Ferry Terminal so expect some interesting sights and sounds as they take off and land in the harbor waters right in front of you!
+Seaborne Airlines, a seaplane airline, is located next door to the Charlotte Amalie Ferry Terminal so expect some interesting sights and sounds as they take off and land in the harbor waters right in front of you!

 Currently all Tortola bound ferries go to Road Town.
-It is a 30 to 40 minute car ride to the East End or the West End communities.
+It is a 30 to 40 minute car ride to the East End or the West End communities from there.
 The West End Ferry terminal at Sopers Hole might reopen later this month!

 Contact information with links to their web site, a Tortola phone number ( 284 ) and a US / St Thomas number ( 340 ) are listed.
 You can buy tickets in advance on line and save some time at the ferry terminal.